 Today, this historic hotel gives you access to the best of the best.
 Located in the heart of city, steps from the biggest landmarks ever made – that’s old and new – guests staying here get easy public transport, access to good food, and the finest romantic spots famous here.

 The 1705-room property, an independently owned hotel brand, personifies classic New York.
-There’s a no nonsense, yet friendly hospitality vibe as soon as you swing through the revolving doors.
-The vast lobby could get you lost but thankfully the long check-in counter and bell captain desk are so huge you can’t miss it.
+There’s a no-nonsense, yet friendly hospitality vibe as soon as you swing through the revolving doors.
+The vast lobby could get you lost but thankfully the long check-in counter and bell captain desk are so huge you can’t miss them.

 It also reckons to be the world’s first modern hotel.
 The hotel when it opened on January 25, 1919 delighted an A-list of Who’s Who.
 The newest inventions like refrigerators, manglers for squeezing water from linen, copper fire extinguishers, pneumatic tubes (for room service orders), were part of the attraction.
 The other: the train hotel, it’s a spitball throw from Penn Station.

 Location, Location, Location